 - Lack of flexibility (you may not be able to downsize later or pay off as early as you’d like)

-If you are thinking about a lifetime loan you don’t need to take it all out at once.
+If you are thinking about releasing equity from your home you don’t need to take it all out at once.
 By taking it out over time you can reduce the overall amount of interest that you will pay.

-There is no point in having cash from your lifetime loan sat in the bank not being used and earning no interest.
+There is no point in having cash from your lifetime loan or home reversion sat in the bank not being used and earning no interest.
 So only take out what you need to reduce the interest you pay on the lifetime loan overall.

 While we are on the subject never release equity to fund speculative investments, focus on taking out the minimum you need for your own use.